wix/react-native-navigation/docs/docs/Installing.md

 #### 5.2 Ignore other RNN flavors

-If you don't want to run `npm run android` and want to keep the default `react-native run-android` command, you need to specify to graddle to ignore the other flavors RNN provides.
+If you don't want to run `npm run android` and want to keep the default `react-native run-android` command, you need to specify to gradle to ignore the other flavors RNN provides.

 To do so edit `android/build.gradle` and add: